 - Take your practice tests at the same time and/or in the same room as the real thing.

 - Have a friend or family member proctor your practice tests.
 If this isn’t an option, you can use this Manhattan LSAT virtual proctor.

 - Hold yourself strictly to either the standard 35 minutes per section or whatever limit you have set for that particular period in your prep work.

 - Work your way up to five-section tests.

 - Place an additional unscored fifth section into your tests (making sure to do so at an earlier date) – Cambridge LSAT sells 5-section tests and individual test sections that are ideal for this purpose.

-- You can even go so far as to add a sixth unscored section into your tests so that a five-section test seems like a breeze.
+- You can even practice with 6-section tests so that a five-section test seems like a breeze.